 - Introduce the nominal dimensions of the field on each semiaxis.

 - Introduce the points that mark the limits of the light field on each semiaxis.
 Enable them in Inputs and place them on the canvas.
-Light points shall correspond to the correct semiaxis and be located on the crosshair.

 - Select a ROI that encompasses the radiation field.

-- Rotation between light and radiation field.
+- Angle of rotation between light and radiation field.

-- Output / Crosshair-light distance:
+- Crosshair-radiation distance:

-- Light field dimensions on each semiaxis.
+- Distance between the crosshair and the radiation field on each semiaxis.

 - Troubleshooting 1: